flectra-hq/flectra/doc/reference/javascript_reference.rst

   as in C or Objective-C).

 * Global selectors should be avoided.
-Because a component may be used several times in a single page (an example in Flectra is dashboards), queries should be restricted to a given component's scope.
+Because a component may be used several times in a single page (an example in Odoo is dashboards), queries should be restricted to a given component's scope.
 Unfiltered selections such as ``$(selector)`` or ``document.querySelectorAll(selector)`` will generally lead to unintended or incorrect behavior.
-Flectra Web's :class:`~Widget` has an attribute providing its DOM root (:attr:`~Widget.$el`), and a shortcut to select nodes directly (:func:`~Widget.$`).
+Odoo Web's :class:`~Widget` has an attribute providing its DOM root (:attr:`~Widget.$el`), and a shortcut to select nodes directly (:func:`~Widget.$`).